AdrianOsak/100_days_of_code/README.md

 ## 21st day 02.06.2023

 This time lesson on fCC was about building something that looked like a magazine page.
-It was focused on grid, contained some images, articles, etc.
+It was focused on grid, contained some images, articles, etc., also tinkered a little bit with my other project - calculator.
+Now it's almost as I would like it to be.